sixem/imageboard-dl/README.md

 # Imageboard-DL
-**Image downloader / scraper script for various imageboards and image albums written in Python.**
+**Image downloader/scraper for various imageboards and image albums written in Python.**

 ### Requirements
 + Python 3+